Indira Jaising: Human rights and the environment

 Jaising has represented the victims of the Bhopal tragedy in the Supreme Court of India in their claim for compensation against the Union Carbide Corporation.
 Jaising also represented Mumbai residents who were facing eviction.
-Jaising has been associated with several Peoples Commissions on Violence in Punjab to investigate the extra judicial killings, disappearances and mass cremations that took place during the period 1979 to 1990.
-The United Nations appointed Jaising and to a fact-finding mission investigating the alleged murder, rape and torture by security forces against Rohingya Muslims in Myanmar's Rakhine state.
+Jaising has been associated with several Peoples Commissions on Violence in Punjab to investigate the extrajudicial killings, disappearances, and mass cremations that took place during the period 1979 to 1990.
+The United Nations appointed Jaising to a fact-finding mission investigating the alleged murder, rape and torture by security forces against Rohingya Muslims in Myanmar's Rakhine state.

-A keen environmentalist, Jaising has also argued major environmental cases in the Supreme Court.
+Jaising has represented several environmental cases in the Supreme Court of India.

 Lawyers Collective

-Jaising later became the founder secretary of the Lawyers Collective, an organization that provides legal funding for the underprivileged sections of Indian society.
+In 1981, Jaising founded the Lawyers Collective with her husband Anand Grover.
+The organization is devoted to feminist and left-wing causes, especially the promotion of human rights.
+She later became the founder secretary of the Lawyers Collective, an organization that provides legal funding for the underprivileged sections of Indian society.
 She founded a monthly magazine called The Lawyers, in 1986, which focuses on social justice and women's issues in the context of Indian law.
-She has been involved in cases related to the discrimination against women, the Muslim Personal Law, rights of pavement dwellers and the homeless and the Bhopal gas tragedy.
+She has been involved in cases related to discrimination against women, the Muslim Personal Law, the rights of pavement dwellers and the homeless and the Bhopal gas tragedy.
 She has fought against child labor, for the economic rights of women, estranged wives and domestic violence cases.
 The NGO currently has had its license suspended for violating the FCRA norms.